dragontho/door_lock/README.md

 ## Door Lock with Facial Recognition

 ### Project Description
 The door is designed to open when the owner's face and one-time password is verified.
-When the PIR sensor detects a person is approaching, the camera turns on.
+When the ultrasound sensor detects a person is approaching, the camera turns on.
 If the owner's face is recognized, a password is generated and sent to the owner's gmail in QR code to scan.
 The camera does the verfication real-time.
 The servo turns, and the door opens for the owner to enter